-I have wanted to make a cat tree using real branches for a long time.
+I have wanted to make a cat tree with real branches for a long time.
 It’s one of those projects that’s been bubbling up on my dream project wish list for a while.
 I am ecstatic with the finished tree!

 One day while we were at my parents’ house, my dad and I went out into the woods behind their house and emerged with two branches.
 This is the cat tree before photo:

 Some of my favorites are at Pet Tree Houses.
 They do some really stunning work.
 Here are some of my favorites.
 Definitely check them out if you’re in the market for a cat tree but don’t have the time to put in to doing one from scratch!
+(Image removed)

 Since I’m not a professional woodworker and many of these trees were made by professionals, I tempered my expectations and decided to take bits and pieces from each design to incorporate in to something that I could realistically make.

 So I actually didn’t end up being too far off from what I wanted.
 So with these fool-proof plans ready to go, I started gathering supplies.